 Barbara Walters retires

 This week, Barbara Walters announced she would be retiring next year after a career that began on "The Today Show" in 1961.
 Let's be real, the woman totally deserves it.
 Not only did she pave the way for female journalists, but Barbara Walters created "The View" and has been hailed for her no-nonsense interviews with the biggest celebrities, politicians, and power players of all time.
 She's interviewed every U.S. president and first lady since Richard and Pat Nixon.
 (No big deal, right?)
 Each year, she names her top 10 most fascinating people, a list many consider an honor to be part of.
-Basically: Barbara Walters is 83 and still rocks it every day, so I'm sure this will not be the last we see of her.
-Thanks for being awesome, Barbara!
+Sure, she's said her fair share of not-so-great things, but she's still a part of history, and that's pretty cool.

 What were you talking about this week?